It is recommended to read README and Key Concepts before you start working with VictoriaLogs.

 See also:

-You can run VictoriaLogs in Kubernetes environment with these Helm charts.
+You can run VictoriaLogs in a Kubernetes environment with VictoriaLogs single or cluster Helm charts.

-Follow the following steps in order to build VictoriaLogs from source code:
+Follow these steps to build VictoriaLogs from source code:

 make victoria-logs